-Budget it.
 In any event, it is important to make sure that you don’t have more month than money.
 Rent and student loans may be due at the beginning of the month, so take inventory of all of your monthly expenses.
-Apps like Mint, YNAB, Goodmoney, Mvelopes and EveryDollar can help with cash flow management aka budgeting.
+Apps like Mint, YNAB, Goodmoney, Mvelopes, and EveryDollar can help with cash flow management aka budgeting.

 First, you need to organize your expenses in different categories.
 Start with the essential expenses, which include rent, student loans, cell phone, utilities, car payment, car insurance, groceries, etc. Next, include your variable expenses.
 Some examples would be entertainment, dining, clothing, personal care, etc. Once you have an understanding of your monthly income and expenses, you can be in control of your finances and plan for the future.
 It’s important to have short-term savings-cash and build a long-term investment plan-retirement.

 Many employers offer matching contributions.
-Some employers match 100 percent of the your first 3 percent and others may have more generous matching contributions.
+Some employers match 100% of your first 3% and others may have more generous matching contributions.

 Let's crunch some numbers as an example.
 Say your annual salary is $52,000 and your gross bi-weekly pay is $2,000.
-If you contribute 3 percent to your 401(k), then your gross bi-weekly pay is $1,940.
-In this example, your employer can match your $60 contribution and you’ll be saving $120 every pay check for retirement.
+If you contribute 3% to your 401(k), then your gross bi-weekly pay is $1,940.
+In this example, your employer can match your $60 contribution and you’ll be saving $120 every paycheck for retirement.
 The maximum that you can contribute to a 401(k) is $18,000.
 The biggest takeaway is not to leave money on the table and start enrolling in your 401k) as soon as you become eligible.